 Reference beam direction pair: Beam direction pair in the reference direction declared by the manufacturer.

-Repeater type 1-C: Repeater operating at FR1 with a requirement set consisting only of conducted requirements defined at individual antenna connectors.
+RF repeater type 1-C (RFR type 1-C): Repeater operating at FR1 with a requirement set consisting only of conducted requirements defined at individual antenna connectors.

-Repeater type 2-O: Repeater operating at FR2 with a requirement set consisting only of OTA requirements defined at the RIB
+RF repeater type 2-O (RFR type 2-O): Repeater operating at FR2 with a requirement set consisting only of OTA requirements defined at the RIB

-Requirement set: one of the NR requirements set as defined for NR repeater
+Requirement set: one of the NR requirements set as defined for repeater

 single-band connector: Repeater type 1-C antenna connector supporting operation either in a single operating band only, or in multiple operating bands but does not meet the conditions for a multi-band connector.